Chocolate milk: Calcium oxalate production

 Chocolate has oxalic acid, which reacts with the calcium in the milk producing calcium oxalate, thus preventing the calcium from being absorbed in the intestine.
 However, it is present in small enough amounts that the effect on calcium absorption is negligible (2–3%).
 As chocolate contains relatively small amounts of oxalate, it is unclear to what extent chocolate consumption affects healthy people with calcium-rich diets.

 In a 2008 study, participants who consumed one or more servings of chocolate on a daily basis had lower bone density and strength than those participants who ate a serving of chocolate six times a week or less.
 Researchers believe this may be due to oxalate inhibiting calcium absorption – but it could also be due to sugar content in chocolate, which may increase calcium excretion.
 It is clear, however, that consuming foods high in oxalate – and in turn their effect on calcium absorption – is a more significant concern for people with oxalate kidney stones, which occur when there is too much oxalate in the urine.
 These people especially should reduce their oxalate intake and increase their calcium intake.
 However, the high magnesium content in chocolate is likely to reduce the risk of stone formation, because like citrate, magnesium is also an inhibitor of urinary crystal formation.

 History

-The Natural History Museum lists Irish botanist Hans Sloane as the inventor of drinking chocolate with milk.
-Sloane found the local Jamaican beverage consisting of cacao and water served to him in Jamaica unpalatable, but by adding milk to it, found it much improved.
+Milk has probably been added to chocolate drinks wherever both ingredients were available.
+The first domesticated cattle were introduced to the Caribbean in 1493 by Christopher Columbus.
+Reciprocally, cocoa was introduced in Europe in the 1520s.
+The Natural History Museum of London lists Anglo-Irish botanist Hans Sloane as the inventor of drinking chocolate with milk.
+Sloane found the local Jamaican beverage consisting of cacao and water served to him in Jamaica unpalatable, but by adding milk to it, found it not as unacceptable as it was.
 However, according to historian James Delbourgo, the Jamaicans were brewing "a hot beverage brewed from shavings of freshly harvested cacao, boiled with milk and cinnamon" as far back as 1494.

+In the late 19th century, Swiss entrepreneur Daniel Peter developed a solid dehydrated version of chocolate milk so that it could be easily portioned, transported and conserved (fresh milk was rare in the cities).
+He eventually created milk chocolate in 1875.